Skip to main content

 US hospital price transparency

-Cash Price vs Insurance Price: When Paying Cash Is Cheaper
+Cash Price vs Insurance Price: When Paying Cash Is Lower-cost

 US hospitals publish multiple prices for the same procedure.
 The two most useful starting points are the discounted cash price for self-pay patients and the payer-specific negotiated charge for a named insurer or plan.
 Neither is automatically your final bill.